jackandcarter/AdventureBot/README.md

 AdventureBot is a Discord bot that powers a turn‑based dungeon adventure.
 It uses MySQL to store game sessions and data while gameplay logic lives in the `game` package.
 The `hub` package manages server setup and player interactions.

+## Web App Port

+Early scaffolding for a standalone web app lives in the `webapp/` directory.
+The Node + TypeScript service currently exposes health and readiness endpoints while we build out lobby, auth, and gameplay APIs described in the [web app roadmap](docs/webapp-roadmap.md).
+See `webapp/README.md` for setup steps.

 ## Prerequisites

 - **Python** 3.10+